This is a complete guide for Microsoft teams administrator.

 - In the Microsoft Teams client, at the top of the channel, users can add tabs for Word documents, PowerPoint presentations, Excel spreadsheets, OneNote notebooks, Power BI reports, and plans from Planner.

 - Over time, more tabs will be added, both from Microsoft and from partners such as Zendesk and Asana.
 Team owners can also side-load tabs so they appear in the Tab gallery for that team.
-And developers who create LOB applications can also use the side-load capability to test their applications in test teams that they create.
+Developers who create LOB applications can also use the side-load capability to test their applications in test teams that they create.

 - To turn on or turn off support for tabs from partners and support for side-loading of applications, in the Tabs section of the Microsoft Teams settings screen, click or tap the toggle switch next to Enable extension tabs in Microsoft Teams, and then choose Save.